jaronbarends/websocket-positions/readme.md

 ###socket-server.js

-This is the server you run to serve the pages: `node socket-server`
+This is the server you run to serve the pages: `node socket-position-server`

 The socket-server serves files in the _public_ directory and handles traffic between sockets.
 Sockets can send events to the socket-server, and then you can add code to the server to handle that event.
 Mostly, you'll just want to pass it on. ?
 It may be an idea to create a special type of event that always gets passed through, containing some identifier?